Nuage21/Machine-Learning-from-Scratch/README.md

 # Machine-Learning-from-Scratch

-ML-from-Scratch is my personal implementation of Machine Learning algorithms, built on **numpy** only, mainly done to understand more how the algorithms work, illustrative jupyter notebooks are presented that will step you through to get better understand how to use them.
+ML-from-Scratch is my personal implementation of Machine Learning algorithms, built on **numpy** only, mainly done to understand more how the algorithms work, illustrative jupyter notebooks are presented that will step you through to better understand how to use them.

 At this moment the implemented algorithms/notebooks are: